Top Real Estate Marketing Ideas

 I then upload all of the slides to SlideShare.net – add my text and tags and viola – Bing and Yahoo are loving me!!!
 Of course this is helping my results on Google as well.
 It was just that Bing, where I was not, now my Slideshare’s are!
 Slideshare is one of the best real estate marketing platforms out there for a Realtor looking for more online exposure.

 Present Well Online

 Real Estate marketing 101 – make your home standout online and in person!
-Marketing a home to sell is only as effective as the home’s presentation.
+Marketing a home to sell is only as effective, as the home’s presentation.
 Therefore, my best marketing tip for selling a home would be that the home’s presentation be top-notch.
-Presentation is always key.
-When selling a home, it’s vital that you arouse a Buyer’s interest by creating a great first impression and you’ll do this through the home’s presentation.
+The presentation is always key.
+When selling a home, it’s vital that you arouse a Buyer’s interest by creating a great first impression, and you’ll do this through the home’s presentation.

 So just how do you do it, you ask?
 Selling a home is about getting a home in front of as many prospective Buyers, as possible.
-There are a number of ways in which to do this and it involves preparation.
-When you’re selling a home, perhaps one of the most important decisions a homeowner will ever make, it’s imperative that a home is presented in its best light possible so the home shines above the competition.
+There are some ways in which to do this, and it involves preparation.
+When you’re selling a home, perhaps one of the most important decisions a homeowner will ever make, it’s imperative that a home is presented in its best light possible, so the home shines above the competition.